justmytwospence/pelican/content/Web/ec2-apis.md

 midnight UTC that immediately executes "update.sh".
 This automatically executes "update.py" and shoots us a diagnostic email.
 It then waits 10 minutes to make sure everything has time to run, before stopping the instance.
-5 minutes after <emph>that</emph> the auto scaling group then completely terminates the instance.
+5 minutes after *that* the auto scaling group then completely terminates the instance.

 Other great resources: